MambaCodes/BeAnonymous/README.md

  ##  Introduction
 A simple template based video generator project written in Python.
-The project can be used to create videos like those of the popular group "Anonymous".
+The project can be used to create videos like those of the popular Hacking group "Anonymous".
 We have a built-in video script editor to create your own custom video, which will be played on the screen.
-The works on various Python Libraries and Audio Post Processors like FFMPEG
+This works on various Python Libraries and Audio Post Processors like FFMPEG

 ### InShort
 It is an Anonymous Video Generator with which you can Build viral and shareable videos, complete with audio narration, custom video style and background music.